Alvacampos/Cv-project-full-stack/README.md

 ## Files and folders

-The project will be separated in two folders, Front-End and Back-End, each folder contains _.md_ files for instalation guides and more info regarding features.
+The project will be separated in two folders, Front-End and Back-End, each folder contains _.md_ files for installation guides and more info regarding features.

 ## Work flow